blbadger/blbadger.github.io/julia-sets.md

 ![julia set1]({{https://blbadger.github.io}}fractals/julia_set1.png)

-The resolution is not very high because this program is very slow: it sequentially calculates each individual point in the complex array.
+The resolution settings (determined by h_range and w_range) are not very high in the image above because this program is very slow: it sequentially calculates each individual point in the complex array.
 The image above took nearly 10 minutes to make!

 Luckily we can speed things up substantially by calculating many points simultaneously.
-The idea is to apply (1) to every value of 'z_array' at once, and make a boolean array corresponding to the elements of 'z_array' that have diverged at each iteration.
+The idea is to apply (1) to every value of `z_array` at once, and make a boolean array corresponding to the elements of `z_array` that have diverged at each iteration.
 The complex number array setup is the same as above:

 ```python
 import numpy as np